Our research approach

 Moving forward, we will work with our denominational partners to replicate this nationally representative survey of congregations in 2023 and again in 2025.
 These key informant surveys will include thousands of congregations, collected in partnership with our denominational and faith group partners.

 Additionally, we will administer an extensive attender survey in 2024 through this branch of the project.
-In partnership with Faith Communities Today members, we will administer a total of ten short topical surveys approximately twice a year.
+In partnership with Faith Communities Today members, we will administer short topical surveys once or twice a year.
 These questionnaires will focus on particular topics of interest, such as religious education in the midst of the pandemic, and will be distributed by FACT denominational partners.
-Two topical surveys per year will be administered in 2021, 2022, 2023, 2024, and 2025.

 Another quantitative component of the project will be a longitudinal panel of 300 churches.
 This part of the project will select a sample of churches to follow over the course of five years to track how these individual congregations are innovating, faring, and adjusting to the post pandemic world.
 This sample will be selected and receive its first survey in 2022.